 You’ve established you have nexus in multiple states, and understand the taxability of your products and services, now what?

-Maintain a Tax Calendar.
+Maintaining a Tax Calendar.
 It’s critical to maintain an accurate tax calendar that reflects where a business is registered for sales tax purposes, the filing frequency of each return, the e-file login credentials, and other state-specific information.
 This tax calendar is not a static item, it will need to be maintained and updated over time as filing frequencies may change or a business may register in additional state or local jurisdictions.
-Even if you outsource the return preparation and filing, depending on the vendor, it is often the responsibility of the business to keep this calendar updated.

-Handle Notices.
-Jurisdictions enjoy sending notices.
-Jurisdictions will also post notices to a taxpayer’s e-file account.
-Some of these notices may be informational but still critical.
+Handling Notices.
+Jurisdictions enjoy sending mail.
+Some of this mail may be informational but still critical.
 For example, a jurisdiction may send a notice of a change in filing frequency from quarterly to monthly.
 Missing this change and skipping two monthly returns will result in a penalty.
 Additionally, jurisdictions may send a deficiency notice that requires an issue to be resolved.
 These deficiency notices generally have very tight time frames in which to respond – 5 days, 10 days, etc.

-Sales tax compliance is clearly a specialty and not getting any easier.
+Sales tax compliance is a specialized practice and not getting any easier.
 If you’re looking to reduce costs, increase efficiencies and minimize the substantial risk of noncompliance, reach out to a sales tax expert.
 Consider working with TaxConnex™.
 Contact us to learn what it means when sales tax is all on us.